This text describes how to configure a regular E-Mail client to access your departmental E-Mail.

-Use the E-Mail Configuration Web App to get an overview of all necessary configuration details you have to configure your E-Mail client with.
+There is an easy one-shot-get-all E-Mail Configuration Web App that gives you all the necessary configuration details you have to configure your E-Mail client with.

-The rest of this text gives some more explanation and background info, which is interesting but can be skipped.
+The rest of this text gives more explanation and background info about configuring a regular E-Mail client, which is interesting but can be skipped.

 You might be interested in some screen-grabs of some specific E-Mail Clients at the bottom of this page, though ;-)

 Collect the necessary Info for E-Mail Client Setup